Everflex and Staymag Documentation

 Disclaimer: Subtle Design is not responsible for providing a replacement Staymag sheet if you improperly align it or get air bubbles during installation.
 The adhesive is incredibly strong, and henceforth, is virtually impossible to pull up and realign.

-Staymag is not intended to be adhered to a substrate that is intended to be flexed.
-It is designed to be adhered to your printer's heatbed.
+Staymag is not intended to be adhered to a substrate that is able to be flexed, it is designed to be adhered to your printer's heatbed.

 Step 1: Remove any build surface or prior magnet that is currently on the heatbed.